mjbradvica/ChainStrategy/README.md

 ### Do I need a Chain of Responsibility?

-Do you have a complex process that can be broken up in to multiple steps to enable easier development and testing?
+Do you have a complex process that can be broken up into multiple steps to enable easier development and testing?

 ### Do I need a Strategy?